linjing-lab/linjing-lab/README.md

-- 🎓 Chemistry at Shandong University and graduated from Math JD class at Wuhan University of Technology in June 2023.
+- 🎓 Graduated from Math JD class (Information and Computing Science) at Wuhan University of Technology in June 2023.
 - 📦 Works on Mathematics of Optimization, Artificial Intelligence, and Bio-Informatics of Healthcare that publish on [PyPI].
 - ✍ Gained more than 600 followers on [blog] about mathematical optimization, deep learning, and information science.
+- 🧬 Graduate student in Chemistry at Shandong University, researching spatial transcriptomics and downstream analysis.
-- 📃 Author of Tsinghua University Press on "[Polars] high performance data analysis and machine learning" since July 2024.
+- 📖 Author of Tsinghua University Press on "[Polars] high performance data analysis and machine learning" since July 2024.
 - 🏫 Studying at Research Center of Intelligent Information Processing in School of Information Science and Engineering.
 - ✅ Received an offer from Shenzhen [EonArk] Technology Co., Ltd. as a Senior Bioinformatics Researcher on June 10, 2026.